Latest Articles

 If you’ve ever thought overcoming binge eating was a straightforward journey, let me gently burst that bubble.
 In my experience, it’s been more like navigating a complex maze.

 Picture this: There I was, fresh out of an intensive three-week yoga training, feeling like I’d finally cracked the code on my eating habits.
-I achieved an inner sense of peace I never knew existed and being able to stop eating when I was full, seemed to be the new norm.
+Powerfully regulating daily practices and routines helped me achieve an inner sense of peace I never knew existed.
+Being able to stop eating when I was full, seemed to be the new norm.
 I was on top of the world, convinced I’d found the answer.
 Spoiler alert: Life had other ideas.

 Back in the real world, with its stressful jobs and unexpected life events, those familiar binge urges started creeping back.
 It was frustrating, to say the least.
 Just when I thought I’d solved one issue, another would pop up.

 In my determination to find answers, I dove deep into various fields.
-Nutrition studies?
-Absolutely.
-Neuroscience-based coaching?
-You bet.
-Ayurveda and trauma informed nervous system regulation?
-Why not?
+Nutritional science?
+Health Coaching?
+Life Coaching?
+Absolutely!
+Habit Change?
+Mindset?
+Neuroscience?
+You bet!
+Ayurveda?
+Yoga?
+Nervous System Regulation?
+Childhood Trauma?
+Why not!
 Each step brought valuable insights.

 Here’s what I’ve come to understand: Healing isn’t about finding a magic cure-all.
 It’s more like piecing together a complex puzzle.
 Every piece – nutrition, mindset, nervous system regulation, past experiences – plays a crucial role in the bigger picture of our well-being.

 Now, I want to be clear – I haven’t reached some mythical state of perfection.
 I’m still very much on this journey, working through childhood experiences and continually learning to self-regulate.
-But you know what?
+But compared to a life that was previously 100% out of my control, I am now in the drivers seat more often than I am not.
+And you know what?
 That’s not just okay, it’s part of the beauty of this process.

 Every day brings new discoveries about how to help my body feel safe and nurtured.
 I finally learnt to understand my body’s unique language, and believe me, the conversation is fascinating.